TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 # Usage

 ## General information
-There are two ways to use NeoFox for annotation of neoantigen candidates with neoantigen features: directly from the command line [command line](#command-line) or [programmatically](#api).
+There are two ways to use NeoFox for annotation of neoantigen candidates with neoantigen features: directly from the [command line](#command-line) or [programmatically](#api).

 ## Command line
-To call NeoFox from the command line, please use the following command:
+To call NeoFox from the command line, use the following command:

 ````commandline
 neofox --model-file/--candidate-file/--json-file neoantigens_candidates.tab/neoantigens_candidates.json --patient-id Ptx --patient-data/--patient-data-json patient_data.txt/patient_data.json --output-folder /path/to/out --output-prefix out_prefix [--with-short-wide-table] [--with-tall-skinny-table] [--with-json] [--num_cpus]